 - The original client was Diebold Inc.

-- This profile was quite popular over the next decade -- many of the orders then were made by the old Herring-Hall-Marvin Safe Co., which requested both steel and bronze versions.
+- This profile was quite popular over the next decade -- many of the orders then were made for the old Herring-Hall-Marvin Safe Co., which requested both steel and bronze versions.

 2. Moulding #152